coins stacked next to a clock

 Make sure to explain to your team that they do not clock out for non-work intervals lasting 20 minutes or less, regardless of the reason for the break.

-At the end of each pay period, before calculating payroll, require that each employee reviews their time card and verifies that everything is correct.
+At the end of each pay period, before calculating payroll, each employee must review their time card and verify that everything is correct.

 If done on an electronic timekeeping system, the software may provide a checkbox that the employee ticks after reviewing their hours worked.